Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ---

 Hi!
-I am a joint PhD student between Beihang University and Université Paris-Saclay.
-My research interests lie in the intersection spintronics, neuromorphic computing and machine learning.
+I am a joint PhD student between Beihang University (BUAA) and Université Paris-Saclay (UPSACLAY).
+I am co-supervised by Wang Kang, Weisheng Zhao at BUAA, and Damien Querlioz, Dafiné Ravelosona at Center for Nanoscience and Nanotechnology, attached to UPSACLAY.
+My research interests lie in the intersection of spintronics, neuromorphic computing and machine learning.

 ### More Information